cuthbertLab/music21/buildDoc/rst/moduleChord.rst

 **containsSeventh()**

-    returns True if the chord contains at least one of each of Third, Fifth, and Seventh. raises an exception if the Root can't be determined example:
+    returns True if the chord contains at least one of each of Third, Fifth, and Seventh. raises an exception if the Root can't be determined

     >>> cchord = Chord (['C', 'E', 'G', 'B'])
     >>> other = Chord (['C', 'D', 'E', 'F', 'G', 'B'])